alissatroiano/Milestone-2/README.md

 * The JavaScript and jQuery techniques used to build this project were learned during the 'Interactive Frontend Development' portion of [Code Institute's](https://codeinstitute.net/) Full-Stack Software Developer Program.

 * [Quackit.com](https://www.quackit.com) for providing this informative article titled, ['HTML audio tag'](https://www.quackit.com/html/tags/html_audio_tag.cfm).

+* The markdown used to create this README.md document was learned from [commonmark.org](https://commonmark.org)